jtbgroup/kodi-media-sensors/README.md

 ### HACS Install

 1. Search for `Kodi Media Sensors` under `Integrations` in the HACS Store tab.
-2. Install the card: [Playlist Media Card](https://github.com/jtbgroup/kodi-playlist-card) or [Upcoming Media Card](https://github.com/custom-cards/upcoming-media-card)
-3. Add the code for the card to your `ui-lovelace.yaml`, or via the lovelace dashboard.
-5. **You will need to restart after installation for the component to start working.**
+2. **You will need to restart after installation for the component to start working.**
-6. [Configure](#configuration) your sensor using the options.
+3. Go to [Integration Installation](#integration_installation) your sensor using the options.

 ### Manual Install

+** This method is not recommended **

 1. In your `/config` directory, create a `custom_components` folder if one does not exist.
 2. Copy the [kodi_media_sensors](https://github.com/jtbgroup/kodi-media-sensors/tree/master/custom_components) folder and all of it's contents from to your `custom_components` directory.
 3. Restart Home Assistant.
-4. [Configure](#configuration) your sensor using the options.
+4. Go to [Integration Installation](#integration_installation) your sensor using the options.

+### Integration Installation

+1. After Automatic install or manual install, go to the Integration panel (under Configuration section) and search for the ne component by clicking on the button 'Add Integration'.
+Enter the name of the component (Kodi Media Sensors).
+2. During the installation, choose the Kodi entity previously installed.
+3. Select the sensors you want to use (see [Available Sensors](#available_sensors))
+4. Click Submit
+4. You should now see new entities in Home Assistant (one for each sensor activated)

+It's not possible to add new sensors after installation, so if you need new ones (or if you don't need one anymore), just uninstall the integration and add it again.
+You will then be able to select the sensors you need.

 ## Configuration

 ### Configuring via Integrations

-1. Navigate to the Integrations page under the Configuration section.
-2. Click the button to add a new integration and search for `Kodi Media Sensors`.
-3. Select which instance of Kodi you would like to use and click Submit.
-4. Choose the entities you want to be created depending on the card you want to use:
-    * `sensor.kodi_recently_added_tv` tracks your recently added tv shows
-    * `sensor.kodi_recently_added_movies` tracks your recently added movies
-    * `sensor.kodi_playlist`tracks your playlist in Kodi (audio and video)

 An `Options` button will appear on the integration.
 Clicking this will allow you to toggle additional options.
 Currently the only option is whether or not the "recently added" should